wooden balance bike

 What is a balance bike?

 A balance bike – or a scoot bike – is a bike without peddles.
-It allows kids to build their balance as they learn to pick up their feet and glide along.
+It allows kids to build their balance as they learn to lift their feet and glide.
 Kids feel safe, comfortable, and in control, knowing that they can put their feet down at any time.
 It is an excellent way to get kids biking.
-Once they have mastered balancing, it is a breeze to transition to a pedal bike.
+Once they have mastered balancing, transitioning to a pedal bike is a breeze.

 A balance bike helps kids build strength, coordination, and independence, all while having lots of fun.